Adey

 #1

-The U Street Corridor and Adams Morgan neighborhoods are known as "Little Ethiopia," home to the historic Ethiopian community since the 1970s.
-Here you'll find not just restaurants, but Ethiopian grocery stores, cafes, cultural centers, and a vibrant community atmosphere.
-Silver Spring, MD has also become a major Ethiopian hub with dozens of restaurants along its downtown streets.
+The U Street Corridor and Adams Morgan neighborhoods in Washington DC are known as “Little Ethiopia,” home to a historic Ethiopian community since the 1970s.
+Here you'll find some of the highest concentrations of Ethiopian restaurants in the United States, alongside grocery stores, cafes and cultural centers.
+Silver Spring, Maryland and parts of Northern Virginia like Alexandria and Arlington have also become major hubs with dozens of Ethiopian restaurants along their main streets.

 Washington DC - U Street Corridor